PriyavKaneria/NCC-Paper-Generator/README.md

 - Dummy data is for testing purposes
 - Dummy data can be generated using `python dummy_data_generator.py` where the parameters can be changed in the file

+- pyvips needs to be setup for image processing of Hindi text - [Documentation article to help setup](https://www.infinitycodex.in/how-to-put-hindi-text-on-images-using)

 Running the program
 ```bash
 python generator.py